Shown here are the amino acid sequences of the wild-type and thre... | Channels for Pearson+

 Use this information to answer the following questions:

-Of the first eight wild-type triplets, which, if any, can you determine specifically from an analysis of the mutant proteins?
-In each case, explain why or why not.
+Using the genetic coding dictionary, predict the type of mutation that led to each altered protein.

-Master The Genetic Code with a bite sized video explanation from Kylia GoodnerStart learning
+Master Point Mutations with a bite sized video explanation from Kylia GoodnerStart learning